Casp-ian/advanced-ascii-renderer/README.md

 With edge detection and gpu acceleration as "advanced" features.

+For a significant part inspired by [this video by acerola](https://www.youtube.com/watch?v=gg40RWiaHRY)

 Usecases could include:
 - Needing to get an idea of what an image contains when in an enviorment where you only have the terminal like when you are ssh'd into a machine.
 - Sending low resolution images in Discord servers where you dont have image permisions.